 Your doctor will administer general anesthesia, so you won’t be awake during the procedure.
 Your surgery will then be performed laparoscopically, which is a minimally-invasive procedure that involves making only one or two small incisions in your lower abdomen, rather than one large incision.
 The surgeon inserts a tiny lighted camera that projects a view of the surgical site onto a screen.
 Guided by the laparoscope, your surgeon will remove the clips or bands blocking your tubes, or stitch the cut ends back together.

 Tubal Reversal Recovery

-Tubal reversal often takes a higher toll on the body than the original tubal ligation, and may take a bit longer to fully recovery.
+Tubal reversal often takes a higher toll on the body than the original tubal ligation and may take a bit longer to fully recover.
 If your procedure was performed in a hospital, you may need to stay overnight for a day or two.
 If your surgery was performed on an outpatient basis, you should be able to return home after 2-4 hours.
 You will need a friend or relative to take you home and take care of you following the procedure.
-Most women are able to return to their normal routine after 10-14 days.
+Most women are able to return to their normal routines after 10-14 days.